How to Add a Secondary Axis in Excel?

-Both these numbers are not related to each other so it is the wrong thing to show both the numbers in single-axis itself.
+Both these numbers are not related to each other, so it is the wrong thing to show both the numbers in a single-axis itself.

-From the above can you tell what is the target achieved percentage is???
+From the above, can you tell what the target achieved percentage is???

-The problem here is the axis numbers of “Sales” is too high and numbers of “Sales Conversion” is too less, so we cannot show the trend with a single axis.
+The problem here is the axis numbers of “Sales” are too high and the numbers of “Sales Conversion” is also less, so we cannot show the trend with a single axis.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

-Since both the numbers are plotted under single-axis we cannot tell the numbers of smaller data set, in fact, we don’t even recognize there is another data with the chart.
+Since both the numbers are plotted under a single-axis, we cannot tell the numbers of the smaller data set; we don’t even recognize there is another data with the chart.

 As we can see on the right hand, there is another vertical axis showing the percentage of sales conversion.
 Now we will see how to add a secondary axis in excel.